d2j1/d2j1/README.md

 # Hey there 👋✌
-Hi, I'm Dhananjay a beginner Web Developer 💻 from India 🏞.
+ I'm Dhananjay a backend developer.
 <!--
 **dhanujadhav1/dhanujadhav1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning Basic Data Structure and Algorithms.
+- 🌱 I’m currently learning DSA and Enhancing my proficiency as a backend developer.

 ### Languages and Tools
 - Java
-- JavaScript
+- Spring Core
-- Html5
+- Spring Boot
-- CSS3
+- Spring Data JPA
-- Hibernate
+- MySQL
 - Git
-- Mysql
+- DSA

 ## 📝 [Resume](https://drive.google.com/file/d/1Q2Ya8c2PEvvTocpOZOeeKhL-m7rh1dg8/view?usp=sharing)